Categories

 Assumptions

 We assume average commute distances for each mode according to the sources listed below.
-When distances aren’t available, we assume that each employee makes a single round trip using the same mode each day.
+We assume that each employee makes a single round trip using the same mode each day.

 Sources